Jerry-Lees/bigscan/README.md

 ## QKView Functionality

-### What is QKView?
+### What is a QKView?
-QKView is F5's diagnostic file format that contains comprehensive system information for troubleshooting.
-The script uses F5's official autodeploy endpoint for reliable QKView generation.
+A QKView is F5's diagnostic file format that contains comprehensive system information for troubleshooting.
+The script uses F5's official API for reliable QKView generation.

-### QKView Features
+### QKView Gathering Features
-- **F5 Autodeploy Endpoint**: Uses the official `/mgmt/cm/autodeploy/qkview` endpoint
+- **F5 API**: Uses the official `/mgmt/cm/autodeploy/qkview` endpoint
 - **Asynchronous Processing**: Monitors task completion with real-time progress
 - **Multi-line Progress Display**: Terminal width-agnostic progress indicators that work in any window size
 - **Automatic Download**: Downloads completed QKViews to local `QKViews/` directory
 - **Configurable Cleanup**: Automatically removes temporary files from BIG-IP devices (can be disabled with `--no-delete`)
-- **Progress Indicators**: Shows spinning progress and countdown timers
+- **Progress Indicators**: Shows progress and "countup" timers to display operation
 - **Error Handling**: Comprehensive error handling and recovery
-- **Chunked Downloads**: Efficient F5-standard chunked download method
+- **Downloads**: Utilizes the support REST API chunked download method

 ### QKView Remote File Management
 - **Default Behavior**: Downloads QKView and automatically cleans up remote files
-- **Debug Mode**: Use `--no-delete` to preserve remote files for troubleshooting
+- **Debug Mode**: Use `--no-delete` to preserve remote files for troubleshooting as well as --vvv for **really** chatty verbose output.
 - **Safety Features**:
   - No cleanup if download fails
   - No cleanup if file size is suspiciously small (< 5MB)